strimzi/strimzi-kafka-operator/development-docs/systemtests/labels/olm.md

 ## Description

 These tests focus on verifying the Strimzi Kafka operator's functionality when deployed and managed via the Operator Lifecycle Manager (OLM).
-This includes the end-to-end lifecycle of Strimzi components such as Kafka, KafkaConnect, KafkaBridge, and KafkaMirrorMaker2.
+This includes the end-to-end lifecycle of Strimzi components such as Kafka, KafkaConnect, HTTP Bridge, and KafkaMirrorMaker2.

 <!-- generated part -->
 **Tests:**